In this review article I share my hands-on product evaluations of several very popular weighted vests.

 All of the weighted vests reviewed here are of above-average quality — hence the title Best Weighted Vests — and are currently selling at sporting goods retailers or online stores.

-And I conclude with a list of safety precautions to help insure your “vested weight training” is productive and free from injury.
+And I conclude with a list of safety precautions to help insure your weight vest workouts are productive and free from injury.

 Boost your fitness with weighted clothing